Humanities, Social Science and Language

 Bradford Jordan

-Bradford D. Jordan is Visiting Scholar in the Warrington College of Business at the University of Florida.
+Bradford D. Jordan is Visiting Scholar at the University of Florida.
 He previously held the duPont Endowed Chair in Banking and Financial Services at the University of Kentucky, where he was department chair for many years.
-Professor Jordan has published numerous articles in top journals on issues such as cost of capital, capital structure, and the behavior of security prices.
-He is a past president of the Southern Finance Association, and he is coauthor of Fundamentals of Investments: Valuation and Management, 9e, a leading investments text, also published by McGraw Hill.
+He specializes in corporate finance and securities valuation.
+He has published numerous articles in leading finance journals, and he has received a variety of research awards, including the Fama/DFA Award in 2010.

 Thomas Miller